Therapy for High Achieving Black Women

 How is therapy for Black women different from traditional therapy?

-This approach centers your cultural context, acknowledging that your experiences don’t exist in isolation.
-It integrates identity, spirituality, and lived experience in a way that honors who you are.
+This approach centers your experience as a Black woman — not as a footnote, but as the foundation.
+It integrates racial identity, intergenerational patterns, and lived experience in a way that honors who you are and what you've carried.

 What if I’ve never had therapy before?